Denperidge/media-raspberry-pie/README.md

   <summary>"My transcoder will run on a Linux machine"</summary>

   - [Python 3](https://www.python.org/downloads/)
-    - If not handled by your distros python3 install, be sure that python3-pip is also installed
+    - If not handled by your distros python3 install, be sure that python3-pip and python3-venv are also installed
   - [FFMPEG](https://ffmpeg.org/download.html)
   - Git
   - (All of the above have to be added to path!)